cnt5bs/aal/README.md

 # DInAton

 DInAton: grammar for automata adaptive specification (inspired by https://github.com/cereda/xml2aa).
+This project will be refined.

 # Author